-- Understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, putting concerns in writing, sharing information with the DSL and taking prompt action. - Only use the CPOMs system from a personal login to a computer, ensuring that any files downloaded from CPOMS are protected by the personal login to that computer.
-Staff should ensure that all devices - lock when not in use and are never left unattended.
-Staff must also be diligent in removing copies of files from the 'Downloads' location. - Consider, at all times, what is in the best interests of the child; - Know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children', and 'What to do if you suspect a Child is being Abused' (2015); - Will refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or Children's Social Care; - Are aware of the Early Help process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
+Understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, record via the online CPOMs system, sharing information with the DSL and taking prompt action.

+- Only use the CPOMs/My Concern system from a personal login to a computer or via a mobile phone app, ensuring that any files downloaded from CPOMS are protected by the personal login to that computer/phone.
+Staff should ensure that all devices lock when not in use and are never left unattended.
+Staff must also be diligent in removing copies of files from the 'Downloads' location. - Consider, at all times, what is in the best interests of the child; - Know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children', and 'What to do if you suspect a Child is being Abused' (2015)16; - Will refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or Children's Social Care: - Are aware of the Early Help17 process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
 In some cases staff may act as the Lead Professional in Early Help Cases. - Will provide a good and safe educational environment where behaviour is well managed so that children can learn to the best of their ability.